babowsk1/tvm/a-instructions-and-opcodes.md

 - F46D - DICTSETGETOPTREF $$\left(c^{?} k D n-D^{\prime} \tilde{c}^{?}\right)$$, a variant of both DICTGETOPTREF and DICTSETGETREF that sets the value corresponding to key $$k$$ in dictionary $$D$$ to $$c^{?}$$ (if $$c^{?}$$ is $$N u l l$$, then the key is deleted instead), and returns the old value $$\tilde{c}^{?}$$ (if the key $$k$$ was absent before, returns $$N u l l$$ instead). - F46E - DICTISETGETOPTREF $$\left(c^{?} i D n-D^{\prime} \tilde{c}^{?}\right)$$, similar to primitive DICTSETGETOPTREF, but using signed $$n$$-bit Integer $$i$$ as a key.
 If $$i$$ does not fit into $$n$$ bits, throws a range checking exception.
 - F46F - DICTUSETGETOPTREF $$\left(c^{?} i D n-D^{\prime} \tilde{c}^{?}\right)$$, similar to primitive DICTSETGETOPTREF, but using unsigned $$n$$-bit Integer $$i$$ as a key.

-A.10.8.
+## A.10.8.
 Prefix code dictionary operations.

-These are some basic operations for constructing prefix code dictionaries (cf. 3.4.2).
+These are some basic operations for constructing prefix code dictionaries (cf. [$$\mathbf{3.4.2}$$](cells-memory-and-persistent-storage.md/#3.4.2.-serialization-of-prefix-codes.)).
 The primary application for prefix code dictionaries is deserializing TL-B serialized data structures, or, more generally, parsing prefix codes.
 Therefore, most prefix code dictionaries will be constant and created at compile time, not by the following primitives.

-Some GET operations for prefix code dictionaries may be found in $$\mathbf{A .
-1 0 .
-1 1}$$ Other prefix code dictionary operations include:
+Some GET operations for prefix code dictionaries may be found in [$$\mathbf{A.10.11}$$](a-instructions-and-opcodes.md/#a.10.11.-special-get-dictionary-and-prefix-code-dictionary-operations-and-constant-dictionaries.)
+Other prefix code dictionary operations include:

 - F470 - PFXDICTSET $$\left(x k D n-D^{\prime}-1\right.$$ or $$\left.D 0\right)$$.
 - F471 - PFXDICTREPLACE $$\left(x k D n-D^{\prime}-1\right.$$ or $$\left.D 0\right)$$.
 - F472 - PFXDICTADD $$\left(x k D n-D^{\prime}-1\right.$$ or $$\left.D 0\right)$$.
 - F473 - PFXDICTDEL $$\left(k D n-D^{\prime}-1\right.$$ or $$\left.D 0\right)$$.

-These primitives are completely similar to their non-prefix code counterparts DICTSET etc (cf. A.10.4), with the obvious difference that even a SET may fail in a prefix code dictionary, so a success flag must be returned by PFXDICTSET as well.
+These primitives are completely similar to their non-prefix code counterparts DICTSET etc (cf. [$$\mathbf{A.10.4}$$](a-instructions-and-opcodes.md/#a.10.4.-set-replace-add-dictionary-operations.)), with the obvious difference that even a SET may fail in a prefix code dictionary, so a success flag must be returned by PFXDICTSET as well.

 ## A.10.9.
 Variants of GetNext and GetPreV operations.